-Making Greek yogurt produces a lot of whey.
-Many people ask, “Can I Use Whey Left Over From Straining Yogurt to Make More Yogurt?”
+Making Greek yogurt produces a lot of whey in the straining process.
+Many people ask if they can use whey to make more yogurt.
 Let’s talk about it.

-Making yogurt at home is not an exact science, which means it can be accomplished seemingly a million and one ways.
-If you’ve never tried to make yogurt before, see this post or watch the video below to get started using my method.
+If you’ve never tried to make yogurt before, see this post or watch the video below to start using my method.

 After you’ve made a successful batch, come back and read about this variation.
 Here is my answer to lots of questions I’ve received lately about recycling whey.

-(FYI for yogurt newbies: Whey is that yellowish liquid that rises to the top of yogurt.
+Whey is that yellowish liquid that rises to the top of yogurt.
 Many people stir it back in, but I prefer to drain it off.
-The result is Greek yogurt….and lots of leftover whey.)
+The result is Greek yogurt and lots of leftover whey.

 In the picture below, I made the yogurt on the left with whey as the starter.
 I made the yogurt on the right with my homemade yogurt as a starter.
 The results were identical in taste and texture.

-Why you might want to try using whey as a yogurt starter:
+Why you might want to use whey as a yogurt starter:

-You won’t have to “waste” any of your precious homemade yogurt as a starter.
+2. You won’t have to “waste” any of your precious homemade yogurt by using it as a starter.

 Instead, you can enjoy eating every last drop.